kowainik/org/style-guide.md

     _                       -> pure ()
 ```

-Prefer `-XLambdaCase` extension when you perform pattern matching over the last
+Use the `-XLambdaCase` extension when you perform pattern matching over the last
 argument of the function:

 ```haskell